DanielSincere/FQAuth/Deploy/Kubernetes/README.md

     GRANT ALL ON SCHEMA public TO fqauth;

-2. Deploy the in-cluster redis instance.
-(Out-of-cluster is fine, too, just update the environment variable to reflect this.)

-    kubectl apply -f Deploy/Kubernetes/redis/fqauth-redis.yml

-3. Gather the other environment variables as discussed in `Sources/FQAuthServer/EnvVars.swift`, and store them base64'd in secrets/fqauth-secrets.
+2. Gather the other environment variables as discussed in `Sources/FQAuthServer/EnvVars.swift`, and store them in the secrets file.
+Rename 1-fqauth-secrets.sample.yml to 1-fqauth-secrets.yml.

   1. APPLE_APP_ID
   2. APPLE_SERVICES_KEY